 Recently, I discovered that there are different types of neem oil.
 (Neem is a naturally occurring pesticide derived from seeds of the neem tree.)

-The best neem is one that is "cold-pressed" and has "Azadirachtin" as it's main ingredient.
-Azadirachtin is the most active component for killing pests.
+The best neem is one that is “cold-pressed” and has “Azadirachtin” as it’s main ingredient.
+Azadirachtin is the most active component for killing pests like fungus gnats.

-Azadirachtin acts as a pest repellent in that it interferes with the pest's hormone system so that it loses the desire to eat.
+Azadirachtin in neem oil acts as a pest repellent in that it interferes with the pest’s hormone system so that it loses the desire to eat.
 The pest never gets to mature or lay eggs, and it eventually dies.

 Bti products need to be continuously reapplied to be effective (generally every 14 to 30 days).
 Keep in mind it may take several days to see results.